cortezandres66/AndresCortez.github.io/README.txt

 featuring projects that demonstrate my proficiency in tools like Excel, SQL, and Tableau.

-Whether you're curious about data trends or innovative analytics, I welcome you to explore the work I've done and see the impact I can make!"
+Whether you're curious about data trends or innovative analytics, I welcome you to explore the work I've done and see the impact I can make!